jimorc/WSL-Guide/0250-Ubuntu.md

 To install the Ubuntu distro, open Windows Store and enter *Ubuntu* in the search box.
 Select *Ubuntu* from the dropdown list.
-When the Ubuntu app page is displayed, click on the *Install* button.
+When the Ubuntu app page is displayed, click on the *Get* button or the *Install* button.
 Download will begin.
-When the download is complete, the *Install* button changes to *Launch*.
+When the download is complete, the *Get* button or the *Install* button changes to *Launch*.
 Either click on that button, or start *Ubuntu* from the Windows menu.
 Ubuntu will start installing the application.
 After a few minutes, you